75lb/req-then/README.md

 ## req-then
 Simple http(s) request function, returning a promise.
 Built on node's `http` and `https` modules, so works in both node and browser (via browserify).

+Uses ES6 Promises, if defined.
+If not, use a 3rd party promise library.

 **Example**
 ```js
 var request = require("req-then")